bitrise-io/ioscodesigning/docs/exporting-code-signing-files.md

 1. Go to [https://developer.apple.com](https://developer.apple.com) and log in.
 2. Select Certificates, Identifiers & Profiles from the left sidebar
 3. Navigate to Provisioning Profiles > All
-4. Find the Provisioning Profile you are looking for from the list or use the search to filter it for you.
+4. Find the Provisioning Profile you are looking for from the list or use the search to filter.
-5. Click on the selected Provisioning Profile, this will extend the details.
+5. Click on the selected Provisioning Profile, this will expand the details.
-6. If it's status is invalid, you can click on the `Edit` button and save again.
+6. If its status is invalid, you can click on the `Edit` button and save again.
-7. Click on the `Download` button to download it and double click on it to install to your macOS.
+7. Click on the `Download` button to download it and double click to install on your macOS.

 !!! note
-    You can also locate all the installed Provisioning Profiles at the following path: `~/Library/MobileDevice/Provisioning Profiles/`.
+    You can also locate all installed Provisioning Profiles at the following path: `~/Library/MobileDevice/Provisioning Profiles/`.

 [^1]: Screenshots from https://developer.apple.com/support